Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence: Quantum optics of an asymmetric and unbalanced beam splitter

 The expansion of equation above has 16 items, while only 6 terms give a contribution

-The first and second terms correspond to the second order self-correlation of the two inputs.
-The last four correspond to interference - and from these four - the first and second are classical (distinguishable) and the third and fourth are quantum due to the indistinguishability of the inputs~\cite{Qian2016HOMIndependentSource,Duan2020HOMSunPhoton}.
-The second order correlation function can be computed by integrating the probability $P(t_{0}, \Delta t)$
+The first and second terms correspond to the second-order self-correlation of the two inputs.
+The last four correspond to interference, and from these four the first and second are classical (distinguishable), and the third and fourth are quantum due to the indistinguishability of the inputs~\cite{Qian2016HOMIndependentSource,Duan2020HOMSunPhoton}.
+The second-order correlation function can be computed by integrating the probability $P(t_{0}, \Delta t)$

 where